-Because we live in a computer-driven society, it should come as no surprise that your creditworthiness boils down to a single number.
-The FICO score is created by credit agencies.
-They use the payment history from your various loans: credit cards, mortgages, car loans etcetera.
+Because our world is so computer-driven, it should come as no surprise that your ability to repay your mortgage boils down to one number.
+This score is built by credit reporting agencies.
+They use the payment history from all of your loans: mortgages, car loans, credit cards, and the like.

 - Your Credit History - How many years have you had credit?

-- History of Payments - Do you pay your bills on time?
+- Late Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-In order to raise your credit score, you've got to have the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that offered the original FICO credit score, offers FICO scores on myFICO.com.
-For a reasonable fee, you can get your FICO score from all three reporting agencies, along with your credit report.
-They also provide helpful information and tools that can help you improve your credit score.
+To raise your FICO score, you must get the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that offered the original FICO credit score, offers credit scores on its website: myFICO.com.
+It's inexpensive to get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you improve your FICO score.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.